-Aberdeen Seafarers Centre is now three years old and it has its roots in the vision of Port Chaplain, Howard Drysdale who, very quickly after taking up his post in June 2001 as the Sailors’ Society’s Chaplain based in Aberdeen, realised that there was a need for a safe haven for the 100,000 seafarers that visited the port each year.
+Aberdeen Seafarers Centre will be 6 years old in December and it has its roots in the vision of Port Chaplain, Howard Drysdale who, very quickly after taking up his post in June 2001 as the Sailors’ Society’s Chaplain based in Aberdeen, realised that there was a need for a safe haven for the 100,000 seafarers that visited the port each year.

 A limited company was set up in September 2008 and a group of trustees oversaw the dream come to fruition on the 19th December 2011.